 The best mud shedding pedals of this test, from left t right, Time ATAC XC 8, Crank Brothers Egg Beater 3 and XTR M9000.

-This pedal is best paired stiff cross country shoe that will compliment its small platform.
+This pedal is best paired stiff cross country shoe that will complement its small platform.
 The Giro Privateer R, or a stiff race shoe like the Shimano S-Phyre XC9 are good options.